ma3kik/getdata-007/CodeBook.md

-## Code Book
+### Code Book

 ## Preprocessing
- The Samsung data was downloaded from the course website.
+ The original data was downloaded from the course website.
 Then the train and the test set are combined into one dataset.
 The column unrelated to a mean or a standard deviation of some observables are excluded.
 Finally an average of each column is computed for each subject and each activity.

-## variables
+## Variables

 # 1. subject
 This variable is an identifier of the subject who carried out the experiment.